Skip to main content

 Fundamentals

 You feel it as a subtle shift in your body’s internal landscape.
 The energy that once came easily now seems just out of reach.
-Recovery from physical exertion takes longer, and maintaining the you were once accustomed to has become a daily challenge.
+Recovery from physical exertion takes longer, and maintaining the body composition you were once accustomed to has become a daily challenge.

 These experiences are valid, and they often point toward changes within the intricate communication network of your endocrine system.
 Your body is a system of systems, a biological orchestra where hormones act as the conductors.
 When one section is out of sync, the entire performance is affected.